 Exposing Family Court Judges’ Abuse of Power Exercised With No Accountability, Responsibility or Morality, Obtaining Redress for Victims, and Compelling Reform

 My story documents family court judges’ abuse of power and blowing the whistle on the connivance between power and politics.
-Macomb County Circuit Court, Family Court entered a non-consented to “settlement agreement” (judgments’) and illegally subjected me to bench warrants (no bond), the loss of my home and all contents, professional licenses, retirement accounts (attorney malpractice trial), and life savings for parental rights.
-This non-consented to “settlement agreement” should be vacated (void ab inito).
-Michigan Democratic State Representative read my book and responded November 19, 2019: “With that all said, it is still well documented that either recourse is an uphill, and sometimes impossible, battle for a person when looking for judicial recourse and is in need of reform.”
+Macomb County Circuit Court, Family Court entered three non-consented to “settlement agreements” (judgments) and illegally subjected me to parental alienation, unjust/inappropriate child support enforcement, bench warrants (no bond), the loss of my home and all contents, professional licenses, retirement accounts by an attorney malpractice trial, and life savings for parental rights.
+These non-consented to “settlement agreements” should be void ab initio.
+Michigan Democratic State Representative Stone read my book and responded November 19, 2019: “With that all said, it is still well documented that either recourse is an uphill, and sometimes impossible, battle for a person when looking for judicial recourse and is in need of reform.”
 (FACTS #1-6): EXTRINSIC FRAUD

 FACT #1: NO CLIENT CONSENT OR MODIFICATION TO AN ORIGINAL OR TWO AMENDMENTS of “CONSENT JUDGMENT of ANNULMENT”